Gas, Bloating, and Beyond: The Role of Digestive Enzymes

 Digestive enzymes are a specialized group that help break food down into smaller, absorbable components, so your body can actually use the nutrients, vitamins, and minerals in your meals.

-Your body naturally produces digestive enzymes in several places, including:
+Your body naturally produces digestive enzymes in several places throughout the digestive tract, including the:

 Think of enzymes like keys and food like locks.
 Each enzyme is designed to unlock a specific type of food.
 Without the right key, digestion can feel… stuck.